Thousands of bourbon barrels destroyed in US fire | DW | 03.07.2019

 A Jim Beam warehouse in the US state of Kentucky has gone up in flames, destroying 45,000 barrels of bourbon.
 Environmental concerns have ensued due to a nearby river.

-Fire has destroyed a warehouse in Kentucky containing 45,000 barrels of bourbon from the US brand Jim Beam , authorities said on Wednesday.
+Fire has destroyed a warehouse in Kentucky containing 45,000 barrels of bourbon from the American brand Jim Beam, authorities said on Wednesday.

 The fire, which began late Tuesday and continued into Wednesday, was caused by a lightning strike according to some initial unconfirmed reports.